API and Modules#

 Compute the Student affinity matrix based on the Student-t distribution.

-ScalarProductAffinity([device, keops, verbose])
+ScalarProductAffinity([device, backend, verbose])

 Compute the scalar product affinity matrix.